Harold Amos: Publications

-Harold Amos research was mostly recognized on the work about his bacterial metabolism, nutrition, animal cell culture, virology, and the effects of hormones.
-During his time at Harvard University he began working on a thesis on virology that was affecting herpes virus that was experimented on chick's chorioallantoic membrane which led to his big break from Fulbright Fellowship that supported his work on mutation of the E. coli bacteria which led to Amos's research focused on using cells in culture to understand how molecules get into cells and how entry is regulated during cell starvation or in plentiful conditions.
+Harold Amos research was mostly recognized for his work about bacterial metabolism, nutrition, animal cell culture, virology, and the effects of hormones.
+During his time at Harvard University he began working on a thesis on herpes simplex virus that utilized chickens' chorioallantoic membrane, which led to his Fulbright Fellowship.
+That fellowship supported his work on mutation of E. coli and his research on using cells in culture to understand how molecule entry is regulated in cells.
 Amos published over seventy scientific papers.
-As part of the department of chair for Bacteriology and Immunology one his famous studies was research over the animal cells that was focused on the RNA metabolism that broke down the enzyme inductions and their functions that were later published in his book called Harvard Gazette that focused on the glucose starvation, hexose metabolism and transport.